deanhiller/webpieces/README.md

 6. In a browser go to http://localhost:8080
 7. refactor your code like crazy and hit the website again(no restart needed)
 8. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against.
 This means we HAVE to make upgrades to it to see how it affects clients.
 You can copy the upgrades needed(some are not necessarily needed but recommended) here https://github.com/deanhiller/webpiecesexample-all/commits/master (We are going to try to standardize the comments better as well.
+9. For Documentation go to http://localhost:8080/@documentation and you can access the references and tutorials

 ### Intellij Setup